Skip to content

 Let’s say we have an object with a mass of 10g.
 That means it will displace 10g of water or (since the density of the water is 1g/cm³) volume of 10cm³.
 So our object needs to have a volume larger than 10cm³ for it to float.
 In other words, if the object has less density than the water(1g/cm³) it will float.
 To conclude, will the object sink or float depends on the density of an object and the density of a liquid its placed in.

-The object will float when his weight is less or equal to the buoyancy force
+The object will float when its weight is less than or equal to the buoyancy force.

 So how that explains our experiment?
 Well, unpeeled orange floats in the water.
 That means that it has a density smaller than 1g/cm³.
 When we peel off the skin, we remove some mass, but what did we do to its volume?